 In the past the US Postal Service allowed the public to send care packages to “any soldier.”
 Due to increased security measures, this is not the case anymore.
 So OCIB gives the public the opportunity to support servicemembers despite this restriction.
 First collecting the names and addresses of servicemembers requesting care packages, OCIB then packages and ships donated items from the public to the requesting servicemembers.

 How do I get a care package sent out? ▼

 Submit a nomination for a care package on our website http://www.operationcourage.org/nominate or send us a completed nomination form via snail mail.
 This form is downloadable from our http://www.operationcourage.org/nominate page or http://www.facebook.com/operationcourage page.
 The recipient must be an overseas deployed individual stationed at an APO/FPO address.
 We must receive the recipients full name, complete deployment address, and time period of deployment so that we can ensure their receipt of the package.

 Who is eligible to receive a care package? ▼

-We will ship a care package to any woman who is currently deployed overseas, located at an APO/FPO address, and has had someone submit a request via our website or otherwise to provide us the recipient’s mailing address and deployment information.
+We will ship a care package designed for women to any service member who is currently deployed overseas, located at an APO/FPO address, and has had someone submit a request via our website or otherwise to provide us the recipient’s mailing address and deployment information.
 This information is held in strict privacy.
-Men who submit requests are not denied packages, but our program is designed for women.

 I am a soldier.
 Can I get a care package for myself? ▼